mybigday/whisper.rn/README.md

 import { initWhisper } from 'whisper.rn'

 const whisperContext = await initWhisper({
-  filePath: 'file://.../ggml-base.en.bin',
+  filePath: 'file://.../ggml-tiny.en.bin',
-  isBundleAsset: false, // Set to true if you want to load the model from bundle resources, the filePath will be like `ggml-base.en.bin`
+  isBundleAsset: false, // Set to true if you want to load the model from bundle resources, the filePath will be like `ggml-tiny.en.bin`
 })

 const sampleFilePath = 'file://.../sample.wav'